Dogs love to eat, and as pet owners, we want to make sure that they get the best nutrition possible.

-You may have wondered what inulin is and why you may be seeing it included in your dog food.
-This article will explain what inulin is, why manufacturers add it to their dog food and its benefits for your pet.
+You may have wondered what inulin is and why you see it included in your dog food.

 What is Inulin?